History - Schottenstein Center

 Ground was broken for The Schottenstein Center on April 2, 1996.
 The venue opened its doors November 3, 1998, for a Men’s basketball game launching an opening month with just ONE dark day.

 The self-contained visitor/star complex features a separate laundry, food service area, and media workrooms.
 Star Dressing Rooms ... furnished like suites in an upscale hotel are tailored furniture and decor-wise to fit each artist.
 Each contains a private shower and restroom.
-Catering and amenities (green m&m's only) are specifically outlined in the tour rider with the goal of making the artist and crew as comfortable as possible in their home away from home.
+Catering and amenities (green M&M's only) are specifically outlined in the tour rider with the goal of making the artist and crew as comfortable as possible in their home away from home.
 Elton John dedicated one room strictly for a person to do ironing, the Stones used a pair of locker rooms to set up an arcade complete with pool table and video/pinball games and our largest dressing room is home to a special sink installed specifically to accommodate our first concert performer - Neil Diamond.
-And, sometimes there are zoo animals!

 The Geiger Lounge, located in the Center’s Huntington Club Level, honors former Ohio State University Athletics Director, Andy Geiger.
-Andy Geiger served as Director of Athletics at The Ohio State University University for his time at Ohio State was known as the "Golden Era" for Buckeye athletics, resulting in new facilities, national championships, fiscal stability and academic excellence.
+Andy Geiger served as Director of Athletics at The Ohio State University.
+His time at Ohio State was known as a "Golden Era" for Buckeye athletics, resulting in new facilities, national championships, fiscal stability and academic excellence.

 He assembled a premier coaching staff and spearheaded a drive to upgrade the Buckeyes' aging facilities including the Schottenstein Center featuring 3 concourses, 52 luxury suites, locker rooms and training spaces for the men's and women's basketball programs and men's ice hockey (who moved from an ice rink with a capacity of 1200 to an NHL-caliber facility) - becoming the biggest arena in the Big Ten conference.